akruszewski/gibl/manuscript/chapter2.md

 2
 ```

-Note how we define `my-cons` to return another procedure that accepts a parameter, and then based on that parameter we either return the first parameter to `my-cons` or the second one.
+Note how we define `my-cons` to return another procedure that accepts a parameter, and then based on that parameter we either return the first parameter or the second one.

-Using the substitution method, `(my-cons 10 20)` evaluates to `(lambda (z) (if (= z 1) 10 20))`.
+Using the substitution method `(my-cons 10 20)` evaluates to `(lambda (z) (if (= z 1) 10 20))`.
 So our procedure "captures" data in a sense.
 Then, when we call `my-car` or `my-cdr` on this procedure, we just pass 1 or 2 to get the first or the second value respectively.

 ### 2.4.9.
 General higher-order procedures

-With the example before we've seen how Racket can return procedures as a return value.
+With the example above we've seen how Racket can return procedures as a return value.
 It can also accept procedures as input.

 I> ### Definition 8
 I>